Sir Thomas White, 2nd Baronet: Chartist uprisings

-In 1838, after the annual 8 days' of permanent drill at Newark, the Sherwood Rangers were ordered to Mansfield in preparation for the expected uprising of the Chartists.
+In 1838, after the annual 8 days of permanent drill at Newark, the Sherwood Rangers were ordered to Mansfield in preparation for the expected uprising of the Chartists.
 The Chartists at Sutton-in-Ashfield were to rise first, followed by other groups across the country.
 However, the Chartists found that the Yeomanry were far too strong for them and also wanted to annihilate the group; thus the uprisings quickly dissipated.
 The regiment stayed in Mansfield for 14 days on this occasion.

 White sent regular reports, using the information he had gathered about the movements and state of the Chartists, to the Home Secretary, Lord John Russell.
 A letter of thanks was received back from Lord John, saying the account of the intentions of the Chartists, etc., which White had given him, was the most correct in every particular of any that had been supplied to the Home Office.

-Newark Election Riots
+Newark election riots

 During the 1840 election in Newark, the Sherwood Rangers were again called out, with White at their head, having been asked for his advice as what to do by the magistrates of the town.
 He suggested sending for the troops, who were posted a short way from the borough.
 However, nobody could be found to pass the news to the troops, as they were all frightened of the rioters.
 White decided to volunteer himself and set-off on his mission.
 When he reached the bridge over the River Trent, he found a dozen or so rioters guarding it.
 They threatened to throw him over the parapet into the water, if he dared step onto the bridge.
 White was a powerful man of six feet in height.
 He looked round him, and called out in a loud voice, "I have no doubt you can throw me over, but I shall take care that at least one man goes over with me."
 The rioters were not expecting such a response and consequently were afraid to touch him; meaning he could cross the bridge and achieve his mission of calling out the troops.